 disassociation or trauma symptoms

 a spiritual emergency or awakening

-Shamanic healing is a restorative process that can make you feel whole and energised, give you direction, happiness, purpose and reconnect you to the magic of life.
+Shamanic healing is a restorative and meditative process that can make you feel whole and energised, give you direction, happiness, purpose and reconnect you to the magic of life.